What is a stakeholder communication plan?

 3. Select your communication methods

 Not everyone likes their news the same way.
-Some prefer emails while others are all about quick meetings or updates via project management tools, etc. Pick the communication methods that work best for your stakeholders to keep everyone informed and engaged.
+Some prefer emails while others are all about quick meetings or updates via project management tools, etc.

 The methods you choose might be based on preferences, demographics, goals, or resources.